-MATH 285 - Matrix Algebra
+MATH 285 - Matrix Algebra 3 hours

 An introduction to matrices and computational linear algebra, with applications drawn from the Social Sciences, the Physical Sciences, Mathematics and Business Administration.
+A student who has completed MATH 357 may subsequently enroll in MATH 285, counting both grades in grade point average, but receiving credit toward graduation only for MATH 285.
 Prerequisite: Grade of "C" or better in MATH 186 or consent of instructor.
-(Not open to students
+NOTE: General Honors Course.